Introduction

 Is Poker and Texas Holdem the same game?

-No. Poker and Texas Holdem are not the same game.
+No. Poker and Texas Holdem are different games.
 Texas Holdem is a variant of Poker, specifically a community card game.

-Poker encompasses a broader category of card games that includes various types such as Texas Holdem.
+Poker encompasses a broader category of card games, including various types such as Texas Holdem.

 What are the rules of Texas Holdem?